Resources

 - A letter verifying an offer of employment

-- The Social Security Verification Form completed by a DSO
+- The Social Security Verification Form completed by an international advisor.

 - I-20